 A social development organization operating in Masiphumelele, a township on the outskirts of Cape Town.
 Via the Ubuntu Center they direct resources to the community and care for between 60 and 100 children every day.
 They also support a number of daycare centers that are run by the grandmothers and mothers of the community.

 A nonprofit organization in Kenya that supports an Educational Center that provides education, food security, (health)care for over 300 vulnerable & orphaned children from the community.

 Inspiring NGO that is working with small villages on Uganda’s Ssese Islands (in Lake Victoria) to find long-term solutions for both environmental and social issues.

-Nonprofit in Livingstone, Zambia on a mission to improve the health and welfare of domestic animals in this town.
+Zambezi Animal Welfare Services (ZAWS) in Livingstone, Zambia, is on a mission to improve the health and welfare of domestic animals in this town.
 They offer medical support, rescue, and re-home street dogs and educate children on how to look after their pets.

 An institute that promotes permaculture principles in the surrounding areas and aims to stimulate productivity in the local communities, while working to maintain a natural ecosystem.